HomeRetailBringing Rolex Retail (and More) Back to Bienne: A Conversation with Cédric Schiess, Founder of Art du Temps

 Art du Temps is over four floors, and required three years of construction.
 Most of your interior design and displays are fully customized.
 How difficult was this to implement?
 Of which parts are you the most proud?

 It was not easy.
-It’s not as if I’d already build 4 boutiques in my life!
+It’s not as if I’d already built four boutiques in my life!
 We really tried to work with local craftsmen.
 While that had many benefits, they are not always used to building things like this.
 It required a lot of prototyping.
 The most difficult part was coordinating over 60 companies to work together over such a small space, at a very high and consistent level of quality.
 It took time because some parts required a second or even a third try.
 We waited until it was all exactly as intended.
 I am very proud of the result.

 Then, to answer your last question, it’s difficult to pick something specific.
 It’s really about the overall colors, materials, contrasts and how they work together.
 There’s always something to look at, to explore, something to explain.
 I am proud that we were able to bring together all those aspects, with traditional regional crafts and noble materials, in a high end but low key fashion that suits our surroundings.